Tobdu399/clines/README.md

 - If you set up the program successfully with the setup instructions above, you should now be able to run the program by simply typing `clines` in your terminal.
 - After that, you should see a list of files, and the amount of lines in the file.
 For more specific information see [examples](#examples) below
 - If you decided not to add the program to path, or the setup failed, you have to type the full path to the `clines.exe` program to use it
+- CLines supports basic filtering, for example if you type `clines /e` the program will display the files, and it's encoding

 ###Note
 - The calculation speed depends on the file size in the directory.
 If a file has more than few thousand lines, the calculation process may take few seconds